Pfizer-BioNTech vaccine now available for adolescents 12 through 15 years of age

 I am a newly diagnosed blood cancer patient – should I get vaccinated for COVID-19 before treatment?

 Since the situation for every person is different, we recommend discussing the risks and benefits of getting the COVID-19 vaccine with your oncologist.
-Generally speaking, it is best to vaccinate before treatment as the immune response to the vaccine may be impaired in patients receiving chemotherapy.
+Generally, it is best to vaccinate before treatment as the immune response to the vaccine may be impaired in patients receiving chemotherapy.

 I am a blood cancer patient undergoing active chemotherapy.
 Am I more prone to COVID-19 infection?